harry-peek/ringcentral-api-docs/docs/global SMS/sender-name.md

 * Regular phone number (eg +372 5555 6666)
 * Shortcode (usually 3-6 characters) (eg 123, 20010)
-* Branded sender name (Messente, Volvo, Coca Cola)
+* Branded sender name (Volvo, Coca Cola)

 !!! tip
     You can have multiple Sender IDs connected to your account and they are free of charge.

 !!! info
-    Registering a branded sender name is a manual process and might take up to 24 hours.
+    Registering a branded sender name is a manual process and might take 24 hours or longer in some markets.
 Registration for regular phone number as sender name is automatic and instantaneous.

 ## Restrictions
 **Phone numbers** as numeric Sender IDs can be up to 15 digits long (excluding the "+" sign) and can include country codes, mobile operator codes, individual phone numbers, destination codes, identifying the subscriber's operator, etc. It's also possible to reply to a phone number by just hitting the reply button.